computerequipmentgroup/equip-1/README.md

 You are now capturing DV footage via firewire on a self build device!

-To end the recording press `ctrl + c` and the .dv file will be saved in the destinations, where you started the command from.
+To end the recording press `ctrl + c` and the .dv file will be saved in the destination, where you started the command from.

 ![equip-1 hardware setup](device.png)